 Can I make this Vegetarian Shepherd’s Pie vegan?

 Yes, that is absolutely possible.
 Simple swap milk for coconut milk (or coconut cream) and use coconut oil or vegan earth balance butter instead of butter when making the sweet potato topping.
-Worcester sauce can be easily replaced with soy sauce.
+When buying the Worcestershire sauce , make sure to buy one that is labeled vegan or vegetarian, since some brands contain anchovies.
+You could also replace it with soy sauce or coconut aminos.

 For baking whole sweet potatoes, preheat your oven to 400° F. Pierce each sweet potato several times with the tines of a fork and place them on a rimmed baking sheet lined with foil.
 Bake the potatoes until tender, for about 45 minutes.
 Take them out of the oven and let them cool slightly before mashing them.